MarvynRicher24/NewesOnline/databaseApplication.md

-CREATE DATABASE IF NOT EXISTS dwwm CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+-- 1) Create database if it doesn’t exist, then use it CREATE DATABASE IF NOT EXISTS dwwm CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 USE dwwm;

+-- 2) Table for admin users
 CREATE TABLE IF NOT EXISTS admin_users (
     id          INT AUTO_INCREMENT PRIMARY KEY,
     username    VARCHAR(50) NOT NULL UNIQUE,